dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-17-Force-of-Recurrent-Neural-Networks.md

 Here are some other very interesting results, [Cooking-Recipe](https://gist.github.com/nylki/1efbaa36635956d35bcc), [Obama-RNN](https://medium.com/@samim/obama-rnn-machine-generated-political-speeches-c8abd18a2ea0), [Bible-RNN](https://twitter.com/RNN_Bible), [Folk-music](https://soundcloud.com/seaandsailor/sets/char-rnn-composes-irish-folk-music), [Learning Holiness](https://cpury.github.io/learning-holiness/), [AI Weirdness](http://aiweirdness.com/), [Auto-Generating Clickbait] (https://larseidnes.com/2015/10/13/auto-generating-clickbait-with-recurrent-neural-networks/)

 Be sure to look into "Visualizing the predictions and the “neuron” firings in the RNN" section of Master Karpathy's [blog](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) to peek under the hood.
+We will do a seperate post the one similar to [Visualizing CNN](https://dudeperf3ct.github.io/visualize/cnn/catsvsdogs/2018/12/02/Power-of-Visualizing-Convolution-Neural-Networks/).

 In next post, we explore the shortcomings of RNN by introducing <span class='purple'>Force of LSTM and GRU</span>.